 • Applying a primer is a great optional step for cushioning your skin from foundation, increasing its longevity, and blurring imperfections below it.

 • Roll up your stick foundation.
 Apply it to your skin, starting with the areas where you need the most coverage.
 For a simple, all-over base, apply it in stripes or dots to your cheeks, jawline, chin, nose, and forehead.

-• With your fingers, a stiff foundation brush, or a damp beauty blender, blend the foundation out into your skin.
+• With your fingers, a stiff foundation brush, or a damp makeup sponge, blend the foundation out into your skin.
 Use downward, circular motions for that perfect, seamless blend.

 • If necessary, build up extra coverage with foundation by dotting it over pimples or areas with redness.